Joaquin-E-Serraiti/pathfinding-visualizer/CODEBASE.md

 - Horizontal padding = `(canvas width - ((square size + 1) * (columns - 2))) / 2`
 - Vertical padding = `(canvas height - ((square size + 1) * rows)) / 2`

-All other elements added to those formulas are just adjustments to make the grid look good for any number of columns.
+All other elements added to those formulas are just adjustments to make the grid look better.
 Also, the `1` in `(square size + 1)` represents the width of the space between each square.

 Important notes about the measurements: